sallu93/Exploratory-Analysis-of-Ebay-Car-Sales-Data/README.md

 - lastSeenOnline: When the crawler saw this ad last online.

+## Other Info

-Concepts used in the project: pandas and numpy modules in Python
+Concepts used in the project: pandas and numpy modules in Python.

-Programming Language: Python
+Programming Language: Python.

-Environment: Jupyter
+Environment: Jupyter.